Where Do I Start To Read the Bible?

 Where can I find a Bible reading plan?

-There are many places online to find a Bible reading plan.
-As a member of the BloggerGrid at Bible Gateway, I recommend browsing their Bible reading plans.
+There are many tools such as apps and websites offering Bible reading plans for free.
+As a member of the BloggerGrid at Bible Gateway, I recommend browsing their free Bible reading plans.
 Of course, there are others, as well as a great number of Bible apps for mobile devices.
 I use YouVersion and Bible Gateway apps on my phone for quick reference or for easy access to the Bible.

 Pray Before You Read the Bible